 The situation has gotten worse since this waa written too.
 With bank deposit rates even lower now at almost zero in many cases.

 2. Don’t leave your money in the bank long term.

 The bank deposit numbers above show you’ll be getting a return of close to zero.
 And after you take the real inflation rate off this (i.e. a CPI without all the discretionary items), you’ll be getting a negative real return.

 So money in the bank long term is losing purchasing power.

 3. Real assets such as property, gold and silver are the way to go during the slow but steady death of money, rather than bank deposits.

 The returns of gold and property show that hard assets are the way to go to preserve and even grow your purchasing power in the long run.

-4. Interestingly the above numbers show gold was not far behind property over the past 19 years in New Zealand.
+4. Interestingly the above numbers show gold was actually slightly ahead of property over the past 20 years in New Zealand.

 So right now buying gold looks to have more upside than property in New Zealand.